 G. canorus is a medium-sized passerine songbird, 21-25 cm long, weighing 49-75 g, with broad rounded wings, a fan-shaped tail and weak flight.

 For individuals native to mainland China, plumage is reddish-brown with dark streaks on the crown, back and throat.
+Juveniles have less streaking on their head and breast than the adult (Collar and Robson, 2007).
 Flight feathers are darker brown and the tail fathers have dark bars and base.
 The underside is a lighter reddish-brown colour and the belly is grey.
 The bird has a blue-white eye ring that extends backwards to form a distinctive postocular stripe.
 Inner orbital skin is blue and irises vary from brown to pale green-brown/yellow.
 Legs vary from pink to yellow.
-G. canorus has a generalised yellow bill.
+G. canorus has a generalized yellow bill.

 The sexes look similar, although the song of the male is far more elaborate, varied and rich.
 The song starts out low then gradually increases in volume and pitch.
 The female generally produces a series of more monotone calls that, when produced near the male, cause him to sing.